Back in college, I gave my cheat sheet for our engineering midterm to a girl. How do you say no to a girl? Answer: You can’t.

 It’s not putting in the time itself that makes you better.
 Improvement comes from constant feedback and learning every time you try to solve a difficult problem.

 This seems obvious enough.
 Why aren’t more bar takers doing this?
-Why so overly concerned with memorizing (over recalling and applying rules)?
+Why so overly concerned with memorizing (over recalling and applying rules and issues)?
 Why focus on sheer quantity of questions (over reviewing answers carefully and perhaps redoing them)?

 It feels safe.
 It’s hard to empathize with your future self when you could avoid full effort and blows to your ego right now.